DeveloperVaibhav1/Video_Carousel_1/README.md

 ## Usage
 - Add your video files to the `video_container` directory.
-- Modify the `index.html` file to update the video sources if necessary.
+- Modify the `index.html` file to update the video sources if necessary

 ## Contributing
 Contributions are welcome!
 Feel free to submit a pull request or open an issue.